-It has a population equal to that of Scotland’s and covers an area half the size of Belgium.
-It has a flag of its own (a white rose on a blue background) and its own day of celebration, Yorkshire Day (1st August).
+The county has a population equal to that of Scotland’s and covers an area half the size of Belgium, 12,590 sq km.
+It has a flag of its own (a white rose on a blue background).
+It also has its own day of celebration, Yorkshire Day (1st August).

 In addition, Yorkshire has over two thousand ancient monuments and around thirty-two thousand listed buildings.
 Its many museums include the National Railway Museum in York, the National Coal Mining Museum for England in Wakefield and The National Media Museum in Bradford.

 English Heritage lists the following sites of historical interest; Whitby Abbey, Scarborough Castle, Pickering Castle, Helmsley Castle, Byland Abbey, Kirkham Priory, Mount Grace Priory, Clifford’s Tower, Rievaulx Abbey, Middleham Castle, Richmond Castle, Conisbrough Castle and Barnard Castle.